In order to describe the weather situation at a given place appropriately, various data sources are needed.

 - Update frequency (automated updates and delay)

 Best model availability is offered from NEMSGLOBAL, which is available for all time ranges since 1984 and updated automatically every day.
 This means it is available since 01.01.1984 until 7 days ahead.
-ERA5 will become available for the same time range, but today only is available from 2000 - 2017.
+ERA5 will become available for the same time range, but today it is only available from 2000 - 2017.
 Other weather data sources are available differently for some years backwards to seven days in the future.
-Please note that observation data are raw data from third party providers or official networks.
-Thus they can show substantial data gaps.
+Please note that observational data are raw data from third party providers or official networks.
+Thus, they can show substantial data gaps.